 Step 5: Select "exFAT" or "FAT32" file system from the drop-down box and then click Erase.

-If you formatted the wrong drive, please refer to how to recover data from formatted drive.
+If you mistakely formatted the wrong drive, you can recover lost data from formatted drive with M3 Data Recovery.